ezegonmac/ezegonmac/README.md

 ### Hi there, I'm Ezequiel - aka @ezegonmac 👋

-## I'm a Software Engineer student in Seville, Spain
+## I'm a Software Engineer stablished in Seville, Spain

-- 📚 Currently studying my last year in University Of Seville
+- 📚 Recent graduate in software engeneering currently in job hunting
-- ♥ In love with coding and making websites
+- ♥  In love with code and creating interactive websites
 - ☢  Learning REACT thoroughly
 - ⚡ Fun facts: I used to do speedcubing 🎲, gym 🦾 and play the guitar 🎸

 ### You can find me in: